cookiecutter/cookiecutter-django/docs/deployment-with-docker.rst

 .. _Automatic HTTPS: https://caddyserver.com/docs/automatic-https

-Optional: Postgres Data Volume Modifications
+(Optional) Postgres Data Volume Modifications
 ---------------------------------------------

 Postgres is saving its database files to the `postgres_data` volume by default.
 Change that if you want something else and make sure to make backups since this is not done automatically.

-Run your app with docker-compose
+Run your app with Docker Compose
 --------------------------------

 To get started, pull your code from source control (don't forget the `.env` file) and change to your projects root